bruceravel/demeter/documentation/Athena/forward.rst

 .. todo::
    explain use of Sphinx

 Contributions to the document are extremely welcome.
-The very best sort of contribution would be to directly edit the source templates and commit your changes to the SVN repository.
-The second best sort would be a patch file against the templates in the repository.
-If TT2 is more than you want to deal with, but you have corrections to suggest, I'd cheerfully accept almost any other format for the contribution.
+The very best sort of contribution would be to directly edit the source templates and make a pull request to the `git repository
+<https://github.com/bruceravel/demeter>`_.
+The second best sort would
+be a patch file against the templates in the repository.
+If sphinx is more than you want to deal with, but you have corrections to suggest, I'd cheerfully accept almost any other format for the contribution.
-(Although I have to discourage using an html editing tool like FrontPage to edit the html directly.
+(Although I have to discourage using an html editing tool to edit the html directly.
 Tools like that tend to insert lots of additional html tags into the text, making it more difficult for me to incorporate your changes into the source.)

 Building the html document
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-After downloading and unpacking the source for DEMETER, you must
+After downloading and unpacking the source for :demeter:`demeter`, you
-configure it to build correctly on your computer.
+must configure it to build correctly on your computer.
 This is simple:

 ::